ZEDCWT/ZED.CWT.CrabSave/ReadMe.md

 	+ `PortWeb` : `number` Optional.
 Port to deploy the Web Server.
 	+ `Data` : `string` Optional.
 Path to store settings and databases.
 See [Data Folder Structure](#data-folder-structure)
 	+ `GoogleAPIKey` : `string` Optional.
 Your own Google API Key in case the bundled key exceeds the call limits.
+	+ `UnsafeExport` : `boolean` Optional.
+To export unsafe functions that could be used for scripting through browser console, use with care.
 + Returns : `Object`
 	+ `Exp` : `(Express? : require('express')) => require('express').Router`.
 Given an optional `Express` object, returns a Router.
 See [Example : Custom Web Server][ExWeb]
 	+ `Soc` : `Function`.
 Used to handle event `require('ws')::on('connection')`.
 See [Example : Custom Web Server][ExWeb]